 The Overall Stay

 Salobre works beautifully for couples where both people want different things from a holiday.
-One plays two excellent golf courses and uses the practice facilities; the other spends long mornings at the spa and afternoons by the pool.
-By evening, you meet on the terrace with a glass of something cold and realise this was the right choice.
-It's not a party resort, it doesn't try to be, and the guests reflect that — it has a pleasingly peaceful atmosphere that puts you in the right frame of mind from day one.
+One plays 27 holes of serious golf and uses the practice facilities; the other works through the Be Aloe thermal circuit and claims a sunbed at the Sunset pool.
+By evening, you meet at Restaurant Sidecar with a glass of something cold and realise this was the right decision.
+It's not a party resort, it doesn't try to be, and the guests reflect that — a peacefully focused atmosphere that puts you in the right frame of mind from day one.